Motion made, and Question proposed, That this House do now adjourn.—(Leo Docherty.)

 The MMO was right to consult the yacht club.
 However, the Mevagissey fishermen, who have a legitimate expectation to be able to fish in the area where the new mussel farm was constructed, where they have fished for generations, should also have been consulted, and it was wrong for the MMO not to consult the local fishermen.
 The MMO did not follow their duty to act fairly when considering the application, by not informing the most affected stakeholders, who make their living in the waters in question.

 The fishermen brought this matter to my attention, and on appraising the consultation process for marine licensing, I have found it to be out-of-date and not fit for purpose.
-I have subsequently been in prolonged correspondence with the MMO, with DEFRA and with previous ministerial colleagues, in order to seek to reform the process and ensure that local fishermen are an integral part of the decision making process.
+I have subsequently been in prolonged correspondence with the MMO, with DEFRA and with previous ministerial colleagues, to seek to reform the process and ensure that local fishermen are an integral part of the decision making process.

 I believe that there is room to improve the MMO’s consultation process to make it more robust and much more like that for planning applications.
 Maritime licences can, after all, have an impact on their surroundings just as much as buildings on land can have following a planning application, but at the moment there does not seem to be the same level of structure or clear consultation with statutory consultees for MMO licences as there is for planning applications.